Lotherton Hall: Modern craft studio pottery

-Lotherton Hall houses a small collection of modern craft studio pottery, including works by significant potters such as Alison Britton, Michael Cardew, Michael Casson, Joanna Constantinidis, Hans Coper, Elizabeth Fritsch, T.S.
-Haile, Bernard Leach, Janet Leach, Lucy Rie and Sutton Taylor.
+Lotherton Hall houses a small collection of modern craft studio pottery, including works by significant potters such as Alison Britton, Michael Cardew, Michael Casson, Joanna Constantinidis, Hans Coper, Elizabeth Fritsch, T. S. Haile, Bernard Leach, Janet Leach, Lucy Rie and Sutton Taylor.

-The Medieval Chapel
+Medieval chapel

-The chapel was originally built in 1100s to serve as a place of worship for the former village of Lotherton.
+The chapel was built in 1100s to serve as a place of worship for the former village of Lotherton.

-During the First World War Colonel and Mrs Gascoigne had it restored, to house wounded soldiers and as a place of worship.
-Inside the Chapel there is a memorial piece dedicated to the soldiers who fought and were treated at Lotherton.
-Inside the pulpit there is a prayer desk that was carved by soldiers housed at the hospital as a form of occupational therapy.
+During the First World War, it was restored by Colonel and Mrs Gascoigne to house wounded soldiers and as a place of worship.
+Inside the chapel is a memorial piece dedicated to the soldiers who fought and were treated at Lotherton.
+Inside the pulpit is a prayer desk that was carved by soldiers at the hospital as a form of occupational therapy.